Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Modeling The Relationship between NM and AMS Measurements

 At first, for each day, we arrange the input features according to the rigidity of each NM station to form a $1\times18$ input vector as the input to a fully connected (FC) layer.
-The FC layer linearly maps the input data from its original feature space to a 64-dimensional representation, thereby expanding the feature space and providing a consistent input dimension for subsequent deep residual blocks.
+The FC layer linearly maps inputs from the original feature space to a 64-dimensional representation, thereby expanding the feature space and providing a consistent input dimension for subsequent deep residual blocks.
+The reason for this dimensionality expansion is to maintain consistency with the Residual Block's input, which benefits from a higher-dimensional representation for better feature learning.
 Subsequently, the batch normalization (BN) layer \citep{ioffe2015batch} is utilized to reduce the internal covariate shift by standardizing the intermediate activations within each training epoch, thereby enhancing the robustness and stability of the network.
 In the deep feature extraction stage, we design six residual layers for feature extraction, each utilizing two FC layers, two 1-Dimensional BN layers, and two Gaussian Error Linear Units (GeLU) \citep{hendrycks2016gaussian} as the activation functions.
-Those residual blocks \citep{he2016deep} are repeatedly employed to mitigate the vanishing gradient problem and improve the model’s learning capacity.
+Those residual blocks \citet{he2016deep} are repeatedly employed to mitigate the vanishing gradient problem and improve the model’s learning capacity.
 The use of residual connections enables the construction of deeper network architectures while maintaining training stability and efficiency.
-Additionally, a FC layer is incorporated for subsequent processing and outputs a $1\times30$ vector.
-The architecture of the proposed deep residual neural network and the workflow for proton flux calculation are illustrated in Figure \ref{fig:nmams}.
+In addition, an FC layer is incorporated for subsequent processing and outputs a $1\times30$ vector.
+The Residual Block's output vector is then projected back to 64 dimensions, allowing for a more effective dimensional reduction process before the final output is mapped to the desired 1x30 vector.
+The architecture of the proposed deep residual neural network and the workflow for proton flux calculated are illustrated in Figure \ref{fig:nmams}.